Three ways to cover a graph: Covering Classes

-\subsection{Caterpillar Forests}
+\subsubsection{Caterpillar Forests}

-A graph parameter related to the star arboricity is the \emph{caterpillar arboricity} $\ca(G)$ of $G$.
-A \emph{caterpillar} is a tree in which all non-leaf vertices form a path, called the \emph{spline}.
-The caterpillar arboricity is the minimum number of caterpillar forests into which the edge-set of $G$ can be partitioned.
-It has mainly been considered for outerplanar graphs, see Kostochka and West~\cite{Kos-99}, and for planar graphs by Gon{\c{c}}alves and Ochem~\cite{Gon-07,Gon-09}.
-Since caterpillar forests are exactly triangle-free interval graphs, $\ca(G)$ is related to the track-number of $G$ defined below.
+A graph parameter related to the star arboricity is the \emph{caterpillar arboricity} $\ca(H)$ of $H$.
+A \emph{caterpillar} is a tree in which all non-leaf vertices form a path, called the \emph{spine}.
+The caterpillar arboricity is the minimum number of caterpillar forests into which the edge-set of $H$ can be partitioned.
+It has mainly been considered for outerplanar graphs (Kostochka and West~\cite{Kos-99}), and for planar graphs (Gon{\c{c}}alves and Ochem~\cite{Gon-07,Gon-09}).

-\subsection{Interval Graphs}
+\subsubsection{Interval Graphs}

 The class $\mathcal{I}$ of \emph{interval graphs} has already been considered in many ways and remains present in today's literature.
-Interval graphs have been generalized to intersection graphs of systems of intervals by several groups of people: Gy{\'a}rf{\'a}s and West~\cite{Gya-95} propose the covering problem w.r.t. the template class $\mathcal{I}$ and introduce the corresponding global covering number called the \emph{track-number}, denoted by $t(G)$, i.e., $t(G) = c_{g}^{\mathcal{I}}(G)$.
+Interval graphs have been generalized to intersection graphs of systems of intervals by several groups of people: Gy{\'a}rf{\'a}s and West~\cite{Gya-95} proposed the $\mathcal{I}$-covering and introduced the corresponding global covering number called the \emph{track number}, denoted by $t(H)$, i.e., $t(H) = c_{g}^{\mathcal{I}}(H)$.
 It has been shown that outerplanar and planar graphs have track number at most $2$~\cite{Kos-99} and $4$~\cite{Gon-09}, respectively.
-Already in 1979 Harary and Trotter~\cite{Har-79} introduce the folded covering number w.r.t. interval graphs, called the \emph{interval-number}, denoted by $i(G)$, i.e., $i(G) = c_{f}^{\mathcal{I}}(G)$.
-It is known that trees have interval number at most $2$~\cite{Har-79}, outerplanar and planar graphs have interval number at most~$2$ and $3$, respectively, see Scheinermann and West~\cite{Sch-83}.
+Already in 1979, Harary and Trotter~\cite{Har-79} introduced the folded $\mathcal{I}$-covering number, called the \emph{interval number}, denoted by $i(H)$, i.e., $i(H) = c_{f}^{\mathcal{I}}(H)$.
+It is known that trees have interval number at most $2$~\cite{Har-79}.
+Also, outerplanar and planar graphs have interval number at most~$2$ and $3$, respectively, see Scheinermann and West~\cite{Sch-83}.
 All these bounds are tight.